 The complimentary pre-operative exam at The Nielsen Eye Center is a thorough eye exam designed to evaluate your corneas, your overall eye health, and your LASIK candidacy.
 The Nielsen Eye Center carefully screens patients to determine if they are qualified for LASIK.
 Our practice is a state-of-the-art laser facility, utilizing some of the best diagnostic equipment available.
 If you are searching for options to correct your vision and diminish your reliance on corrective eyewear, now is a great time to schedule a complimentary consultation and find out if LASIK is the best treatment for your needs.

 How to Choose a LASIK Surgeon

-- Find a doctor by getting referrals from other doctors or from patients who have had laser vision correction.
+- To find a LASIK surgeon, obtain referrals from other doctors you trust or from other patients who have had a laser vision correction procedure.

 - Once you narrow down your choices, request information about the doctor’s complication rates.
 For many of the top surgeons, the rate is typically under 3 in 1,000.
 If the doctor you are considering will not tell you his or her average complication rate, you should look elsewhere.